charlespughtech/automatic_file_sorter_python_project/README.md

    - Create a new Jupyter Notebook named `python_automatic_file_sorter_project.ipynb`.
    - Add Markdown cells to document:
-     - The purpose of the file sorter (organizing files by extension).
+     - The purpose of the file sorter (organising files by extension).
      - The libraries used (`os` and `shutil`).
      - The steps for directory setup and file sorting.
    - Add code cells to: